adubowski/soa-colab/README.md

 If you want to test the ingress functionality, please set up your /etc/hosts file with colab.nl as the host, and the ip address assigned to you by ingress.

-The activemq needs to be set up.
-The following queues are required:
+The following message queues are used in the project:
 - meetingQueue
 - joinLinkQueue
+It is not required to set them up since ActiveMQ silently configures required queues when needed.